nikkilittle13/phase-2-final-project/README.md

 An online platform for users to vote for their current favorite artists and albums.
 It allows user to see what's trending and add their own favorites to the list.

 ## Features
--Browse the lists of artists and albums
+- Browse the lists of artists and albums
--Vote for your current favorite artists and albums -Add your favorites to the list
+- Vote for your current favorite artists and albums
+- Add your favorites to the list

 ## Installation